handri09/handri09/README.md

 - 👋 Hi, I’m Haja
-- 👀 I’m interested in ...
+- 👀 I’m interested in React Development career.
-- 🌱 I’m currently learning React and Python course.
+- 🌱 I’m currently learning React Ecosystem and HOC.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on a interesting react project and Open Source Project.
-- 📫 How to reach me ...
+- 📫 Please reach me at hajaniaina.andri@gmail.com OR feel free to give me a call +261 34 27 536 51.

 <!---
 handri09/handri09 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.